jdhwpgmbca/pcapture/README.md

 </settings>
 ```

-You'll of course want to change the value of "https://your.keycloak.server" to whatever your Keycloak server URL is.
+You'll of course want to change the value of `https://your.keycloak.server` to whatever your Keycloak server URL is.

-The token replacements are done to help you get started quickly, and also to remove dependencies on the project location,
-and site specific URLs.
-However, there is one side effect; the tokens don't get replaced at runtime by the quarkus hot-deploy
-stuff, and this often causes server crashes.
-A workaround is to put variables that are developer specific in your
-$HOME/.m2/settings.xml file and ${project.basedir}/.env files.
-The settings.xml file is used for maven variable replacements
-during compile time, and the .env file holds environment variables that Quarkus reads during startup.
-The environment
-variables can be used to override settings in the src/main/resources/application.properties file.
-You can also override
-these properties with -Dpropname=propvalue on the command line.
+The token replacements are done to help you get started quickly, and also to remove dependencies on the project location, and site specific URLs.
+However, there is one side effect; the tokens don't get replaced at runtime by the quarkus hot-deploy stuff, and this often causes server crashes.
+A workaround is to put variables that are developer specific in your`$HOME/.m2/settings.xml` file and `${project.basedir}/.env` files.The `settings.xml` file is used for maven variable replacements during compile time, and the `.env` file holds environment variables that Quarkus reads during startup.
+The environment variables can be used to override settings in the `src/main/resources/application.properties` file.
+You can also override these properties with `-Dpropname=propvalue` on the command line.

 # The web client front-end configuration (src/main/resources/META-INF/resources)

-You'll need to login to your Keycloak server as a user with the admin role and switch to the Quarkus realm.
+You'll need to login to your Keycloak server as a user with the `admin` role and switch to the Quarkus realm.
 The Keycloak server
-that's run by quarkus:dev uses "admin" as a username, and "admin" as the password.
+that's run by `quarkus:dev` uses `admin` as a username, and `admin` as the password.
 Once you're logged in, create a new client
-called frontend-client using openid-connect as the client protocol.
-In the "Valid Redirect URIs" field, type `"http://localhost:8080/*"`,
+called `frontend-client` using `openid-connect` as the client protocol.
+In the `Valid Redirect URIs` field, type `http://localhost:8080/*`,
 or whatever your web service URL is running under.
 This tells the Keycloak server that it's okay to redirect the user back to
-`"http://localhost:8080/*"` after successful authentication.
+`http://localhost:8080/*` after successful authentication.
 This is very important for security that it match the web client URL.

-The "Installation" section under each client in Keycloak allows you to generate various client configurations.
+The `Installation` section under each client in Keycloak allows you to generate various client configurations.
 The proper one for
-this application would be to select "Keycloak OIDC JSON".
-The file below is what I have placed in the src/main/resources/META-INF/resources
+this application would be to select `Keycloak OIDC JSON`.
+The file below is what I have placed in the `src/main/resources/META-INF/resources`
 folder:

 ```json